watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    - Select "Create new account".
    - Enter a fabmedical-SUFFIX for your account name and select Continue.

-6. Create repositories to host the code.
+6. Create Azure DevOps Project.

    - Enter fabmedical as the project name.
    - Ensure the project is Private.